 The Committee routinely uses tally sheets to assist it in analyzing executive officers' total compensation.
 Tally sheets provide the Committee with information about the following components of compensation paid or granted over the preceding three-year period: cash compensation, including salary and annual incentive compensation, and long-term incentive compensation.
 These tally sheets also provide an estimate of amounts payable in the event of a voluntary or involuntary termination of employment, including by reason of death, disability, or a change in control resulting in termination of employment.
-The Committee also reviews information regarding long-term incentive awards, including statistics on share usage, analysis of current "in-the-money" values of outstanding option grants and current values of time-vesting restricted stock unit ("RSU") awards, and a summary of current and past performance results.
+The Committee also reviews information regarding long-term incentive awards, including statistics on share usage, analysis of current "in-the-money" values of outstanding option grants and current values of time-vesting restricted stock unit ("RSU") and performance-vesting restricted stock unit ("PSU") awards, and a summary of current and past performance results.